shuhaowu/remote-for-pianoteq/README.md

 - Ability to control the velocity curve preset.
 Again, not available in the API as far as I can tell.

+Known issues:

+- If an error occurred while changing settings, the UI will be stuck in a disabled state.
+This is because the error handling code hasn't been written yet as this is still a proof-of-concept.

 Running this
 ------------